iTwin/bis-schemas/Domains/Terrain/Terrain.remarks.md

 `Terrain`s must be contained in `PhysicalModel`s.
 The same repercussions of the choice of the containing `Model` for `TerrainReference` apply to `Terrain`.

-Instances of `Terrain`, by default, shall use the Domain-ranked `Terrain` category.
+Instances of `Terrain`, by default, shall use the Domain-ranked `trrn:Terrain` category.

 ### TerrainBoundary